-Under the Stock Incentive Plan, OGE Energy has issued performance units which represent the value of one share of OGE Energy's common stock.
-The performance units provide for accelerated vesting if there is a change in control (as defined in the Stock Incentive Plan).
+Under the 2013 Stock Incentive Plan, OGE Energy has issued performance units which represent the value of one share of OGE Energy's common stock.
+The performance units provide for accelerated vesting if there is a change in control (as defined in the 2013 Stock Incentive Plan).
 Each performance unit is subject to forfeiture if the recipient terminates employment with OGE Energy or a subsidiary prior to the end of the primarily three-year award cycle for any reason other than death, disability or retirement.
 In the event of death, disability or retirement, a participant will receive a prorated payment based on such participant's number of full months of service during the award cycle, further adjusted based on the achievement of the performance goals during the award cycle.
 The Registrants estimate expected forfeitures in accounting for performance unit compensation expense.

 The performance units granted based on total shareholder return are contingently awarded and will be payable in shares of OGE Energy's common stock subject to the condition that the number of performance units, if any, earned by the employees upon the expiration of a primarily three-year award cycle (i.e., three-year cliff vesting period) is dependent on OGE Energy's total shareholder return ranking relative to a peer group of companies.
-The performance units granted based on earnings per share were contingently awarded and will be payable in shares of OGE Energy's common stock based on OGE Energy's earnings per share growth over a primarily three-year award cycle (i.e., three-year cliff vesting period) compared to a target set at the time of the grant by the Compensation Committee of OGE Energy's Board of Directors.
-All of these performance units are classified as equity in the balance sheets.
+These performance units are classified as equity in the balance sheets.
 If there is no or only a partial payout for the performance units at the end of the award cycle, the unearned performance units are cancelled.
 Payout requires approval of the Compensation Committee of OGE Energy's Board of Directors.
 Payouts, if any, are all made in common stock and are considered made when the payout is approved by the Compensation Committee.